dufus-plus/lambek-agda/leveled/README.md

   * AdjFunTh for initial object via limit of identity functor
   * Lambek theorem (initial obj is a fixpoint of endofunctor)
   * try to implement (Cantor-Russel)-(Girard-Hurkens) paradox for power-set covariant functor at last.

+## Roadmap

+`TODO`: to coat everything (from **trivial** into **leveled**) with a thin layer of ugly levels of universe

+- hope level-indexed construction to make the leveled `Limit` an actual initial object in multi-level universe.
+- Q: when the encoding of covariant fixpoint `Barber = Barber -> Prop` breaks levels in the context of Lambek theorem?
+(Cantor-Russel-Girard-Hurkens paradox)